What You Will Learn

-LETHAL NETWORK FORENSICS focuses on expanding your forensic mindset to include transient communications that occurred in the past or continue to occur.
+FOR572A: Lethal Network Forensics focuses on introducing the network perspective into your investigative workflow.
 Even if the most skilled remote attacker compromised a system with an undetectable exploit, the system still had to communicate over the network.
 Without command-and-control and data extraction channels, the value of a compromised computer system drops to almost zero.
-Whether your threats include nation-state actors, insider threats, script kiddies, or other online miscreants, the knowledge acquired in this course ensure you are prepared to face such dynamic adversaries in a rapidly changing environment.
+Whether your threats include nation-state actors, insider threats, or commodity threat actors, the knowledge acquired in this course will ensure that you are prepared to face such dynamic adversaries in a rapidly changing environment.
+The skills covered in this course directly support those conducting both traditional post-compromise investigations as well as more recent proactive threat hunting.

-The material covers low-level packet capture approaches and techniques to use high-level data for scoping a compromise, identifying attack traffic, and routing out network-based data theft.
-Students use a wide range of tools, including tcpdump, Wireshark, nfdump, Logstash, hex editors, visualization tools, and more.
+The material covers low-level packet capture techniques and approaches to using high-level data to scope a compromise, identify attack traffic, and root out network-based data theft.
+Students use a wide range of tools, including tcpdump, Wireshark, hex editors, the Elastic Stack, Arkime, and more.

-Students receive the Linux-based SIFT Workstation, with over 500 digital forensics and incident response tools prebuilt into the environment, including network forensic tools added just for this course.
-Using only open-source tools, we show how you can effectively conduct network investigations covering a wide range of attack profiles.
+NOTE: Students will receive the Linux-based SIFT Workstation with over 500 digital forensics and incident response tools prebuilt into the environment, including network forensic tools added just for this course.
+Also included are the SOF-ELK® platform, which is comprised of a specially configured instance of the Elastic Stack, and an installation of the Arkime full-packet capture and analysis platform.
+Using only open-source tools, the course shows how you can effectively conduct network investigations covering a wide range of attack profiles.

 Foundational Network Forensics Tools: tcpdump and Wireshark